Skip to content

 }

-The generator runs in two passes: first it writes router.ts without any Zod imports, then it rewrites router.ts with safeParse calls for every route whose body type has a matching schema in input_schema.
+The generator runs in two passes: first it writes router.ts without any Zod imports, then it rewrites router.ts with validation for every route whose body type has a matching schema in input_schema.
+For Hono and Express this means safeParse calls; for Fastify it means schemas threaded through fastify-type-provider-zod.
 If the schema file does not exist yet at generation time, the second pass is skipped and validation is added on the next run.

 The generated router is a plain framework object.
 Add any middleware before mounting it: